-An introduction to the principles of ethnomusicology joined to a survey of the music of the following non-Western cultures: sub-Saharan Africa, Native America, the Islamic world, and the Indian subcontinent.
-The study of this music will be at once technical and cultural.
-The course is enriched by visits from guest artists who present the music in live performance.
-Emphasis will also be given to seeing how composers, world-wide, are currently making use of elements of the traditional music from these cultures.
+An introduction to the principles of ethnomusicology joined to a survey of the music of the following non-Western cultures: sub-Saharan Africa, Native America, the Islamic world, and

 MH1842 World Music II

 A survey of the traditional musical cultures of East Asia and the Pacific, including those of China, Japan, Korea, Tibet, Mongolia, Indonesia, New Guinea, Oceania, and Australia.
 As with MH 1841, the music will be considered both culturally and technically.
 During the semester, guests proficient in these traditional musical cultures will demonstrate the music in live performance.
 Emphasis will also be given to exploring the creative use that contemporary composers are making of this music.